 Theraflu Warming Relief Daytime Severe Cold & Cough Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Theraflu Warming Relief Daytime Severe Cold & Cough.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Theraflu Warming Relief Daytime Severe Cold & Cough.

 For Healthcare Professionals

 Serotonin syndrome has been reported with concomitant use of dextromethorphan and either a monoamine oxidase inhibitor (MAOI) or a serotonergic drug such as a selective serotonin reuptake inhibitor (SSRI).
 Serotonin syndrome causes changes in mental status, restlessness, myoclonus, hyperreflexia, diaphoresis, shivering, tremor, and hypertension.[Ref]

 Uncommon (0.1% to 1%): Drowsiness, dizziness, fatigue, dystonias (dextromethorphan)